Future & recent operations:

 Inverted L (80m) and an Inverted V dipole for 160m (thanks to Rod, YJ8RN)

-Update: If you like to see the beautiful location of my QTH please check following drone videos:
+If you like to see how beautiful the location of my QTH really was please check following drone videos:

 Drone flight around my QTH at the tip of peninsula

 Drone flight over Eratap Beach Resort, Vanuatu

 Drone flight of antenna setup:

 1st fiberglass pole: Vertical dipoles for 20m-10m

 2nd fiberglass pole: Groundplanes for 30m/40m and feeding point for 80m Inverted L

 3rd aluminium pole attached to tree: Support for Inverted V for 160m

 I have put up an Inverted L for 80m (attached to my 40+ radials) which runs into the next tree.
 With the help of Rod, YJ8RN, we have erected another 15m pole at a third tree which supports an Inverted V for 160m running along the beach.
 Unfortunately there has been a major solar eruption recently which makes it almost impossible to work on 160m/80m from this end of the world.
 Let's hope the conditions improve again soon.
 Furthermore I have got a lot of local QRM on 160m/80m/40m (up to S9+) sometimes which limits the reception of weak signals.
 I'll try my best.